valnyx17/git-convention/README.md

 all feature branches eventually end up squashed into here.

+it is also the "default" branch in github.

 this is the only branch besides `main` who has `hrcc` commit histories.

 this is also the only branch allowed to be merged into `main`.